• Skip to primary navigation

 Tips for Making Fluffy Pancakes

-Properly measure your flour.
-This could literally be a tip I include on every page where flour is involved.
+• Properly measure your flour.
+This could be a tip I include on every page where flour is involved.
 Don't scoop the flour out using your measuring cup.
-Pour the flour into a measuring cup or use a spoon to scoop it in.
+Pour the flour into a measuring cup or use a spoon to scoop it into your measuring cup.
 This will guarantee you don't pack the flour in resulting in too much.
+Too much flour means dense, dry pancakes.

-Use a non-stick skillet.
-Don't mess with a regular skillet because you'll have to use a lot more butter to ensure the pancakes don't stick, and that's really difficult on medium-high heat.
-You could always use a griddle, but if you know me, you know I'm anti-kitchen appliances (for the most part...I have my tried and true).
-I like to use what I have.
+• Use a non-stick skillet.
+Don't mess with a regular skillet because you'll have to use a lot more butter to ensure the pancakes don't stick, and that's really difficult on medium heat.
+You could also use a griddle if you're fancy.

 cover your pancakes in blueberry maple compote